Top Greek islands & Mainland Destinations

 View all regions

 View destinations by popularity

 Beautiful traditional Chora of Ios

 Information about the Architecture of Cyclades islands, in Greece but also information about architecture in many islands of the group: The islands of Cyclades in Greece surprise every visitor with the unique Cycladic architecture which has become famous beyond the Greek borders.
-It is definitely the ambassador of Greek islands architecture.
+It is definitely the ambassador of Greece architecture.
 Uncountable settlements of incredible beauty and architectural interest are based on the simplicity and the purity of constructive forms which are spread in every island from the smallest to the largest.

 You can see some samples of the Cycladic architecture in the following Cycladic villages: Chora of Amorgos, Chora of Anafi, Antiparos Chora, Chora of Folegandros, Chora of Ios, Chorio in Kimolos, Chora of Koufonisia, Chora of Mykonos, Naoussa in Paros, Oia in Santorini, Kastro in Sifnos and more villages.